bigdatagenomics/mango/README.md

 Quit at: /quit
 ```
 Note that for logging, you must use the /quit url for the log to be produced.

+## Running mango notebook

+Mango can also be run through the notebook form.
+Note: scala 2.11 and Spark 2.X.X are required.

+./bin/mango-notebook

+In the jupyter UI, navigate to example-files/mango-python.ipynb.